| Though Eowyn could not eat,

 hoarse.

-us wait until she regains consciousness," he said gently.
+let us wait until she regains consciousness."

 "Can we move her?" asked Legolas.